lsst-ts/observatory-controls-docs/System-Architecture/CSC-Overview/index.rst

 ^^^^^^^^^^^^^^^^^^^^^

 The control interface for the telescope components is a modified Model-View-Controller pattern where the model handles the state machine, the view handles displaying of information and the controller implements handling the functionality of the component.
-`Salobj <https://ts-salobj.lsst.io>`__, a python wrapper around SAL and DDS, implements both the state machine handling and SAL DDS handling for a component.
+`Salobj <https://ts-salobj.lsst.io>`__, a python wrapper around Kafka, implements both the state machine handling and Kafka handling for a component.
 As such, the actual separation between model and controller is abstracted into the notion of a CSC.
 This is why `Salobj <https://ts-salobj.lsst.io>`__ CSCs look slightly different from a surface level overview compared to other CSCs.

 The core communication methodology for the middleware architecture is called publish-subscribe.
 The idea is that a component publishes responses and a listener will subscribe to the component.
 The listener is also called the commandee because it can send commands to the component.
-The DDS protocol uses a one to many publish/subscribe model where one component can publish while many components can subscribe.
+The Kafka uses a one to many publish/subscribe model where one component can publish while many components can subscribe.

 Components can subscribe to commands as well as publish events and telemetry.
 Each of these things are considered a topic and each topic handles one particular function.
 A topic can contain items which describe a particular attribute of a topic.
 A quick note on the last statement, SAL requires at least one item per topic, but that item is standardized by the Telescope and Site Software team and should not be relevant to an operator.
-DDS is a minimum-service protocol which means that there is a quality of service (QoS) attribute which determines the effort the protocol will go through to send a message.
+Kafka has numerous settings to adjust the delivery level of service, but the main one that the Kafka brokers use is the producer acknowledgement.
+The system is currently configured to wait for an acknowledgement from the lead broker for the given topic that it has received the message.

 Each of the command, event and telemetry topics are sent across the network when the CSC either issues a command or is receiving an acknowledgment or topic.
 Generically, topics are created and have their attributes set as needed during the life cycle of a CSC.
 To an operator, the items attribute will be extremely relevant, as this will divulge the actual data about a topic.

 To create a command, a command topic object is generated and the parameters of the command become items inside of the topic.
-The items are then set inside of the topic and published to the network by the DDS system.
+The items are then set inside of the topic and published to the Kafka brokers.
 When issuing a command, the topic is sent and the controller of the CSC handles the command and then returns an acknowledgement of a command received.
 The next step is for the CSC to perform the command to send an in-progress indication.
 When the CSC is done performing the command successfully, it will publish that the command is done.